Endometriosis is a condition in which endometrium tissue which is normally found lining the inside of the uterus is found outside of the uterus.

 The Intimate Rose Pelvic Wand is a tool that assists you to release painful trigger points and tender points in the pelvic floor muscles.
 Trigger points are defined as areas of muscle that are painful to touch.
 They are characterized by the presence of taut bands or “knots” in the muscle and the generation of a referral pattern of pain.

 Tender points are areas of tenderness occurring in muscle, muscle-tendon junction, bursa, or fat pads.
 They are commonly present in conditions of chronic pelvic pain such as endometriosis.

-The unique ergonomic design of the Intimate Rose Pelvic Wand allows you to reach the deep muscles of the pelvic floor for relief.
+The unique ergonomic design of the women's massage wand allows you to reach the deep muscles of the pelvic floor for relief.
 Tender point release should be coupled with relaxation techniques and focused attention on training the muscle.
 Your health care provider may have a unique training plan for you outside of the recommendations made here.

 The wand can be used to gently sweep through the vaginal opening with either end until you encounter a tender point.
 When you find a tender point, gently compress the end of the wand into the tender point with the firmness you would use to check a tomato for ripeness (don’t press so hard you squish your tomato!)

 Hold gentle pressure on the tender point and slowly move your bent knee left and right until you find a position that stops the pain in the pelvic floor muscle.
 When you find this position, remain there for 1-2 minutes to allow the tender point to fully release.
 Continue to breathe deeply.
 Repeat this technique as often as is necessary for relief of pelvic pain.